runerasmussen/google-photos-upload/README.md

 3. Follow the instructions in the application to upload images
 4. Optional: Recover Storage; Open [Google Photos Settings website](https://photos.google.com/settings) and Click 'Recover Storage' (will downgrade ALL your media from Original down to High Quality)
-5. Optional: Remove the file ".credentials/google-photos-upload.json" in your Personal home folder, if access is no longer needed.
+5. Optional: Remove the permission to access your Google Photos Account (see [Permissions](#Permission-to-access-your-Google-Photos-account)).

 ### User Guide for Mac, Linux and Win10 (smaller, but dotnet core installation required)
 1. Install the [.NET Core runtime version 2.1 or later](https://www.microsoft.com/net/download)